dd010101/vyos-jenkins/readme.md

 List of required packages and their Jenkinsfile:

-Some packages aren't in the vyos repositories at all (`python3-inotify`), that's why `https://github.com/dd010101/vyos-missing.git` is required.
+Some packages aren't in the VyOS repositories at all (`python3-inotify`), that's why `https://github.com/dd010101/vyos-missing.git` is required.

 | Package                 | GIT repository                                      | Branch   | Location of Jenkinsfile              |